richafnu/Viva/Viva/glint/setup/advanced-config-uploads.md

 > To upload employee data, follow the guidance in this article: [Upload your employee attributes to Viva Glint](upload-employee-attributes.md).

 > [!CAUTION]
-> Uploads performed in Advanced Configuration do not calculate derived fields or transform date formats to yyyy/mm/dd.
+> Uploads performed in Advanced Configuration don't calculate derived fields or transform date formats to yyyy/mm/dd.
 If data should be derived, like Tenure from Hire Date, load data through the Viva Glint People page or SFTP.

 ## Perform a MANAGERS_UPLOAD